Courtenay Morgan, 1st Viscount Tredegar

 Courtenay Charles Evan Morgan, 1st Viscount Tredegar, CBE, KStJ, VD (10 April 1867 – 3 May 1934), was a Welsh peer.

+Early life

-Morgan was born at Ruperra Castle near Newport, Monmouthshire, and educated at Eton College.
-He was the eldest son of the Honourable Frederick Courtenay Morgan, of Ruperra Castle, third son of Charles Morgan, 1st Baron Tredegar.
-His mother was Charlotte Anne, daughter of Charles Alexander Williamson, of Lawers, Perthshire.
-He succeeded his uncle Godfrey Morgan, 1st Viscount Tredegar, as third Baron Tredegar in 1913.
+Morgan was born on 10 April 1867 at Ruperra Castle near Newport, Monmouthshire.
+He was the eldest son of the Hon.
+Frederick Courtenay Morgan (third son of Charles Morgan, 1st Baron Tredegar) and the former Charlotte Anne Williamson (a daughter of Charles Alexander Williamson, of Lawers, Perthshire).